f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

 Task 7 - Deploy an HTTPS Service with an ASM Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Perform the following steps to complete this task:

 #.
-Execute Step 7 Deploy an HTTPS Service with an ASM Policy on BIG-IP A
+Execute Step 7 to deploy an HTTPS Service with an ASM Policy to BIG-IP A

    |image2_32|